bihealth/sodar-core/docs/source/app_projectroles_usage.rst

 from the project sidebar.
 For project apps, the sidebar link leads to the app entry point view as defined in the app plugin.

+For categories, the view also displays the :guilabel:`Category Statistics` card.
+This card contains statistics from site apps regarding data in projects within the category and its possible subcategories.

 For each page in a project app which extends the default projectroles template layout, the **project title bar** is displayed on the top of the page.
 This contains the project title and description and a link to "star" the project into